Lessons Learnt: Crew injured on deck in heavy weather

 - No seafarers should be permitted on deck in adverse weather unless considered necessary for the safety of the ship, crew or the safety of life at sea

 - Where possible, work on deck should be delayed until conditions have improved or deferred until the next port of call

-- If work on deck in adverse weather is considered absolutely necessary, a full risk assessment and permit to work should be completed for work on deck in heavy weather
+- If work on deck in adverse weather is considered absolutely necessary, a full risk assessment and permit to work should be completed

 - Seafarers required to go on deck in adverse weather should wear a lifejacket suitable for working in, a safety harness which can be attached to deck lifelines and full personal protective equipment